Numerical evaluation of the exact post-Newtonian parameters in Brans-Dicke and entangled relativity theories: Exact parameters in Entangled Relativity

 \subsection{Deriving an exterior solution of Entangled Relativity stars}

-The goal of this part is to derive an exterior solution of Entangled Relativity stars using the same methodology as for the Brans-Dicke case explain briefly in Sec \ref{sec:BD}, used by \cite{chauvineau:2024prd}.
+The goal of this part is to derive an exterior solution for Entangled Relativity stars using the same methodology as in the Brans-Dicke case, briefly explained in Sec \ref{sec:BD}, used by \cite{chauvineau:2024prd}.
 The logic is exactly the same, only the field equations are slightly changed between the two cases.\\

 Hence we start in Einstein frame with the Janis-Newman-Winicour metric \citep{janis:1968prl} that we re-expressed in the Jordan frame thanks to a conformal transformation.
 One considers the following rescaling of the scalar field